UrsineRaven/VSCodePortable/README.md

 #### Important Clarifications

 Visual Studio Code is a trademark of Microsoft Corporation.
 While this repo and application are named "VSCodePortable", the name "VSCode" technically applies only to the open source portion of Visual Studio Code which is hosted on their [GitHub page](https://github.com/Microsoft/vscode).
 So, despite the fact that this application downloads and updates Visual Studio Code, it is named VSCode (as is the local folder it is installed to) to avoid trademark violations.
-This is also the reason why I can't use the Visual Studio Code logo anywhere.
+This is also the reason why I can't use the Visual Studio Code logo anywhere (and why the one I made is intentionally bad, to prevent anyone from thinking that Microsoft was associated with this project).